tobiasbriones/blog/ds/ddo-and-power-bi-overview/index.md

 ### Predictive Analysis

-As its name states, this data analysis tells or predicts what could happen in the future.
+As its name states, this data analysis tells or predicts **what could happen in the future**.
 Think of it as an extrapolation of your descriptive analysis.
 It is a more advanced technique based on probabilities and makes use of data mining, statistical models, and machine learning.

 As it's based on probabilities (like many useful techniques) it is not perfect, but it yields great results.
 Make sure to keep your data healthy to get better